Relationship Between FDDI Layer Processes

 ECM (Entity Coordination Management) controls an Optical Bypass circuit which allows a station to stop repeating bits and simply make a direct optical connection between the input and output sides of a port.
 When a station is powered down (and if that station supports an optical bypass mode; not all stations have this feature), the optical bypass allows the ring to remain operational.
 ECM starts and stops the PCM (Physical Connection Management) process.

 PCM (Physical Connection Management) is started (and stopped) by ECM and controls the initialization of port-to- port connections.
 PCM is the entity that is going to realize that a connection has failed and that the port needs to be wrapped.
 The reason ECM may stop PCM is that ECM may have a need to put the port into optical bypass mode and, hence, PCM must be told to go on holiday (stop).

 CEM (Configuration Element Management) controls the internal data paths inside the FDDI device.

 An SMT Agent stands at the front door and receives, interprets, and responds to requests that have been received from other management functions on the network.
 A network management system would talk to the various SMT Agents in the various devices to provide configuration, control, and monitoring of the devices.

-The NNT (Neighbor Notification Transmitter) keeps track of this stations upstream and downstream neighbor address.
+The NNT (Neighbor Notification Transmitter) keeps track of these stations upstream and downstream neighbor address.